jcoder58/PrologTutorials/README.md

-Prolog Books, Tutorials and Impelentations
+Prolog Books, Tutorials and Implementations
 ===========================================

 Copied and updated from http://ideone.com/mKB5l (with clicky links)